 Couples Retreat Leader

 John has been leading couples retreats for over 30 years and is a pioneer in the field of intensive marriage retreats.
 He developed his retreat program after finding traditional counseling’s weekly hour-long sessions too limiting.
 But beyond the power of his intensive format is John’s unique, integrated approach to working with couples.
 His methodology is distinctly different than most approaches to couples therapy or marriage counseling.
 Read more about how John’s approach is different →

 John offers practical, proven skills to partners to transform their marriages.
-He gives couples the tools they need to take home and stay on track.
-As a couples retreat coach, his broad background in neurobiology and attachment theory has enabled him to offer uniquely powerful methods to help couples overcome reactive patterns.
+He gives couples the tools they need to stay on track and maintain satisfaction.
+His background in neurobiology research and attachment theory has enabled him to offer uniquely powerful methods to help couples overcome reactive patterns.
 He regularly helps couples on the brink of divorce to renew positive connection and build secure relationships that thrive in shared happiness and intimacy.

 Trainer of Couples Therapists

 John is an internationally recognized expert in the Psychobiological Approach to Couple Therapy (PACT).
 He is a founding core faculty member of the PACT Institute, for which he helped develop the primary curriculum and training program for couples therapists and marriage counselors.